 - Aggregated information

-We may be required to share information you provide us through our website in other, limited circumstances in which we may share or transfer the information you provide us through our website, for example, to respond to judicial process, to comply with state, federal, or local laws, to protect the security or integrity of our databases or website, to take precautions against liability, in the event of a corporate reorganization or, to the extent required by law, to provide information to law enforcement agencies.
+We may be required to share information you provide us through our Services in other, limited circumstances in which we may share or transfer the information you provide us through our Services, for example, to respond to judicial process, to comply with state, federal, or local laws, to protect the security or integrity of our databases or Digital Tools, to take precautions against liability, in the event of a corporate reorganization or, to the extent required by law, to provide information to law enforcement agencies.

 How We May Use and Disclose Other Information